Intro to Mountaineering — Grand Teton National Park

 Overview

 Mountaineering is the art of moving safely and efficiently through alpine terrain — a blend of rock climbing, snow travel, route-finding, and rope management that opens up the world's greatest peaks.
 Our Intro to Mountaineering course in Grand Teton National Park is designed for active climbers and hikers who want to make the jump from trails and crags into true alpine objectives.
-During a day in the Tetons, AMGA-accredited guides teach the core skills you'll need to safely tackle peaks like the Grand Teton, Mt.
-Moran, and beyond.

 The course is hands-on and field-based — you'll spend a full day in the Tetons applying skills directly on alpine terrain.
 Curriculum includes: